Action of Faial: Background

-On 22 June 1594, as they approached Faial island, the Mayflower soon saw a great sail approach them and realized this was a huge Portuguese carrack.

-The carrack was the Cinco Chagas ("Five Wounds") and was a thirty two gun, 2000 ton, carrack which had departed from Goa heading for Portugal in 1593, under the command of Francisco de Mello, one of the "greatest naus that ever were in the Carreira, loaded with great wealthness and precious stones and all the best of India".
+On 22 June 1594, as they approached Faial Island, the Mayflower saw a great sail approach them and realized it belonged to a huge Portuguese carrack.
+The carrack was the Cinco Chagas ("Five Wounds"), a thirty-two gun, 2,000-ton carrack which had departed from Goa heading for Portugal in 1593, under the command of Francisco de Mello; it was later described as one of the "greatest naus that ever were in the Carreira, loaded with great wealthness and precious stones and all the best of India".

-The fleet leaving Goa had included Santo Alberto and Nossa Senhora da Nazareth; both sprang fatal leaks and were beached on Mozambique's coast.
-Cinco Chagas took aboard such cargo in diamonds and other precious gems as had been salvaged from the two lost ships, as well their 400 passengers and crew members, of which 230 were slaves.
+The fleet leaving Goa had also included Santo Alberto and Nossa Senhora da Nazareth; both sprang fatal leaks earlier in the voyage and were beached on the coast of Mozambique.
+Cinco Chagas took aboard such cargo in diamonds and other precious gems as had been salvaged from the two lost ships, as well as their 400 passengers and crew members, of which 230 were slaves.
 Among them were also two VIPs: Nuno Velho Pereira, the former colonial governor of Mozambique, and Dom Braz Correia, the captain of the fleet that had been returning from the Indies.
 The Chagas called in at Luanda, in Portuguese Angola, for supplies, where they took aboard more slaves which constituted more mouths to feed.
 By the time the Chagas reached the Azores, disease had claimed almost half the complement, many of whom were women and children, and much of the food had been thrown overboard in order to lighten the ship during gales off South Africa.
 The carrack attempted to reach the island of Corvo in order to replenish these lost provisions, but contrary winds prevented this, and so she tacked towards Faial.
 Soon afterwards, however, the lookouts on Chagas spotted the English ships, and prepared for battle.